 Suicidal OCD compulsions

 Thoughts like the ones listed above lead people with suicidal OCD to perform compulsions.
-Ruminating on these obsessions can lead to the following compulsions:
+Ruminating on suicidal intrusive thoughts and images can lead to the following compulsions:

 Reassurance seeking: If you have suicidal OCD, you may reach out to friends or family to seek reassurance about whether what you’re experiencing is normal.
 You may ask questions like, “This might be a weird question, but do you ever think about jumping in front of a train?”
 Similarly, you might ask, “Do you think worrying about falling from a balcony is normal?”
 These questions are meant to reassure someone with suicidal OCD they are not in danger of taking their own life.